Researchers' sweeping discovery shows how kidney cells self-renew

-Category: Environment Hits: 1Scientists have discovered a previously unknown 'housekeeping' process in kidney cells that ejects unwanted content, resulting in cells that rejuvenate themselves and remain functioning and healthy.
+Category: Climate Hits: 0Scientists have discovered a previously unknown 'housekeeping' process in kidney cells that ejects unwanted content, resulting in cells that rejuvenate themselves and remain functioning and healthy.
 The self-renewal process, which is fundamentally different from how other bodily tissues are thought to regenerate, helps explain how, barring injury or disease, the kidneys can remain healthy for a lifetime.

 Read more https://www.sciencedaily.com/releases/2023/07/230713192852.htm